Support for Students with Mental and/or Physical Health Concerns

-The CARE Team is an interdepartmental intervention & support team for students with concerning behavior.
+The CARE Team is an interdepartmental intervention & support team for students of concern and/or at risk.
 The team is led by the Dean of Students Office, and is comprised of staff from Residence Life, Academic Affairs, Personal Counseling, Student Health Services, the Chaplain’s Office, Public Safety, and Community Standards.

 Friends, faculty, and staff frequently observe signs of students/friends/roommates/teammates in distress.
 You can play an important role by identifying students in distress and helping them to receive the assistance they need.
 While it’s not always easy, each one of us, as a member of the Friar Family, has a responsibility to care for and speak up for each other in times of need.